First concerts at St Mary’s Church, Banbury, called “Children Singing for Children” in aid of Save the Children Fund. Started at Christmas…

 - NAPE is a prominent member of the Primary Umbrella Group which brings together all organisations working in the primary sector including subject associations and unions.
 This is a new and rapidly developing field of work which is facilitating cooperation and partnership.

 - All aspects of education are experienced by children in their primary schools and we have strong links with subject associations.
 We often engage in cooperative ventures with them.

 The National Association for Primary Education speaks for young children and all who live and work with them.

 NAPE Initiatives for Schools

-We are delighted to announce our partnership with easyfundraising.
-This great service gives you a free way to raise money for your school by shopping online.
+We are delighted to announce our involvement with Easyfundraising.
 CLICK HERE to find out more.